SreekarKutagulla/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: WormaTel
+- Component Design #1: Wormotel
   - **Description**:
     - In my current lab, we do testing on these roundworms called C. Elegans.
 These worms are put into a WormaTel, essentially a 6 by 8 silicon mold with 48 wells.
 Each well is then hit with a certain frequency ray to put them into sleep.
 This component will model a live WormaTel in testing, with 48 different arrays, holding information on 1) Whether or not there is a worm in the well, 2) If the worm has been experimented on, 3) a sleep value measuring its pixel movement during its sleep stage, and 4) a strain name from where the worm was picked.
   - **Kernel Methods**: